yyumna/climatechange_ai/events/neurips2020.md

 ## Poster session

+All poster sessions will take place in our [online space](http://climatechange.ai/neurips2020-poster-session) on Gather.town.
+(Registration is required to attend.).

 ### Overview
 Our poster sessions use the Gather.town platform, an interactive virtual world which attendees can navigate as 8-bit characters.
 For a full description, see this [tutorial](https://gather.town/docs), but here are the basics: